prettier/eslint-config-prettier/README.md

 If you’d like to enforce an even stricter maximum line length policy than Prettier can provide automatically, you can enable this rule.
 Just remember to keep `max-len`’s options and Prettier’s `printWidth` option in sync.

+Keep in mind that you might have to refactor code slightly if Prettier formats lines in a way that the `max-len` rule does not approve of.

 Example configuration: